São Paulo

 David dominates as Frenchman flies to LMGT3 pole for Lexus

-Hadrien David has given Akkodis ASP Team the perfect opportunity to quickly bounce back from a troubled start to the 2026 FIA World Endurance Championship campaign by producing a stellar lap to grab the LMGT3 class pole position at Spa-Francorchamps today (8 May).
+Hadrien David has given Akkodis ASP Team the perfect opportunity to quickly bounce back from a troubled start to the 2026 FIA World Endurance Championship by producing a stellar lap to grab the LMGT3 category pole position at Spa-Francorchamps today (8 May).

 David dominates as Frenchman flies to LMGT3 pole for Lexus